Common Winter Accidents In Colorado

 In winter, however, it can happen when drivers try to stop but slide into the intersection.
 Speeding, driving too fast for the road or weather conditions, and distractions can prevent a driver from stopping at a traffic light or sign.

-Proving Liability For Winter Car Accidents
+Proving Liability for Winter Car Accidents

-The same legal rules apply to car accident liability regardless of the season.
+The same legal rules apply to car accident liability, regardless of the season.
 Specifically, Colorado laws on car accidents impose liability for car crash injuries on negligent drivers.
 To prove negligence, your auto accident attorney must prove that the other driver’s failure to exercise reasonable care caused your injuries.

 The other driver’s actions are evaluated objectively.
 It does not matter if they do not know how to drive in the snow.
 Instead, the only question is whether a reasonable driver in the same situation would have handled things differently.
 Thus, any of the following might constitute a breach of the duty of care:

-• Driving on bald tires in a snowstorm or foggy weather
+• Driving on bald tires in a snowstorm or foggy weather.

-• Failing to scrape the snow and ice from the vehicle’s windows
+• Failing to scrape the snow and ice from the vehicle’s windows.

-• Exceeding the speed limit in wet or icy conditions
+• Exceeding the speed limit in wet or icy conditions.

-• Tailgating other vehicles when road or weather conditions are poor
+• Tailgating other vehicles when road or weather conditions are poor.

-• Driving faster than other drivers when roads are slick, or visibility is bad
+• Driving faster than other drivers when roads are slick or visibility is bad.

 Causation is also governed by the same rules in the winter as in other seasons.
 A driver’s negligence causes a crash when an accident is a natural and foreseeable outcome.
 Importantly, your attorney does not need to prove that the other driver foresaw the exact crash.